I’m not Verbal Croquis

 Zoe Hong -AKA Verbal Croquis- is a designer based in San Francisco.
 Recently unemployed, she’s decided to launch her own line.
 She also has her own personal blog.
 Zoe is newly married, no children and loves to prepare authentic Korean barbecue.
 Feel free to contact Zoe if you’re looking for a freelance designer or need a design consultation.

 Mike Cerny writes occasionally on the travails of manufacturing.
 With his wife Amy, they run a company called Fit Couture.
 Originally a client, Mike and Amy have gone on to run a certifiably lean manufacturing operation.
-Amy and Mike live in Houston with their newborn son Jack and a hyperactive sheltie.
+Amy and Mike live in Houston with their son Jack and a hyperactive sheltie.

 Miracle Wanzo is an internet retailer and product developer of women’s lingerie.
 As a buyer, she writes about how to establish and manage your retail relationships, PR, fulfillment, merchandising and marketing.
 She used to be in the clothing brokering business and even wrote a book about it.
-Miracle lives in the Bay Area with her three children.
+Miracle lives in the Bay Area with her four children.

 Inquiries to: